anphan0828/democafa_package/democafa/baselines/README_docker.md

 This guide explains how to dockerize a protein function prediction method to participate in LAFA: Longitudinal Assessment of Functional Annotation.
 A protein function prediction method on LAFA predicts Gene Ontology (GO) terms for provided protein IDs and protein sequences, similar to CAFA competition.
 The prediction task will be repeated every time there is a new ground truth (released every two months by UniProt).

+**Docker Basics**: Docker container is a way to package your entire application (code, dependencies, environment) into a portable container that runs consistently anywhere.
+This ensures your method can run seamlessly on LAFA's infrastructure.

+We'll use our **ProtT5 container** (`prott5_container/` in this repository) as a concrete example throughout this guide to illustrate best practices.

 ## Container Requirements

 ### 1. Input Requirements